Skip to main content

 Frequently Asked Questions

-Vampire: The Masquerade - Bloodlines 2 is a role playing game with horror, fantasy and mystery themes.
+Vampire: The Masquerade - Bloodlines 2 is a open world role playing game with horror, fantasy, mystery, dark fantasy and others themes.

 Vampire: The Masquerade - Bloodlines 2 is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.